-Los Angeles’ South Bay offers three of the city’s most picturesque beaches towns of Redondo, Manhattan and Hermosa, some of the best Japanese food in Gardena and Torrance, and the rugged coastline of Palos Ranchos Verdes.
-A few weeks ago we decided to make the short drive up from Orange County and spend a weekend exploring and eating our way through the area.
-Here’s some of my favorite things to do in Manhattan Beach and the surrounding neighborhoods.
+Los Angeles’ South Bay offers the three picturesque beach cities towns of Redondo, Manhattan, and Hermosa, some of the best Japanese food in Gardena and Torrance, and the rugged coastline of Palos Ranchos Verdes.
+Here are some of my favorite things to do in Manhattan Beach and the surrounding neighborhoods.

 Brief History About Manhattan Beach and the South Bay

 The South Bay is home to numerous industries including automotive, oil, and aerospace, with large corporations like Chevron and Honda in the area.
 It is also known to be the birthplace of iconic Southern California rock bands like the Beach Boys, who hail from Hawthorne.

 As mentioned briefly above, the largest Japanese population in Los Angeles resides in Gardena and Torrance.
 During World War II many of the local Japanese-Americans were sent to internment camps in places like Manzanar.
 The Japanese American National Museum’s online Remembrance Project is a great educational resource for learning more about this dark period in US history.
 Farewell To Manzanar is also an excellent memoir about the Japanese internment camps in Owens Valley.